liiight/notifiers/README.rst

 .. inclusion-start

 Got an app or service and you want to enable your users to use notifications with their provider of choice?
+Working on a script and you want to receive notification based on its output?
 You don't need to implement a solution yourself, or use individual provider libs.
 A one stop shop for all notification providers with a unified and simple interface.

 Supported providers
 -------------------